-Yes, we provide online file sharing as part of our Planning Pod app, but we’ve been using Web-based file sharing software and services for the last 5 or so years.
+Yes, we provide online file sharing as part of our Planning Pod event management app, but we’ve been using Web-based file sharing software and services for the last 5 or so years.
 And during that time we’ve made lots of mistakes and had a few epiphanies when it comes to the most efficient ways a small business can use an online file sharing program.
 Here are five things that we highly recommend when you use any online file sharing service or system:

 1. Understand the limitations of the software